 - Conversations should be limited to law school-related work

 The Library houses just over 90 carrels.
 Almost all of them are wired with electrical connections and provide eye bolts to be used along with security cables and locks to deter theft.
-Unassigned carrels may be used by anyone on a daily basis.
+Unassigned carrels are those that do not have a name on them, their daily use is on a first come, first served basis.

 Carrel assignments are for the academic year (both Fall and Spring semesters) unless the student no longer meets the criteria for having an assigned carrel.
 Library materials may not be left in assigned carrels unless the material is checked out to the person assigned to that carrel.
 For information about carrel availability, please ask at the Circulation Desk.View Carrel Assignments Timeline